RiseBit/BitFrames/README.md

 ## Features

 - **Fluent API**: Chainable methods for clean and readable code.
+- **Batch Tweening**: You can tween multiple GuiObject at once.
 - **Dual Tween**: Support for both physics-based `Spring` animations and standard `Easing` styles.
 - **Pre-made Effects**: Includes a variety of built-in effects like Entrance, Exit, Attention, Loop, and Text animations.
 - **Optimized**: Designed for performance with efficient memory management.
+- **Full-Control with UI**: You got Pause, Resume, Stop, Oncompleted callback, Oninterrupted callback, and more.
 - **Type Safe**: Full Luau type support for better autocomplete and strict typing.

 ## Installation